digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 metadata:
   name: jenkins
 ```
-Apply changes the kubernetes cluster
+Apply changes to the Kubernetes cluster

 ```bash
 kubectl apply -f jenkins-ns.yaml
 ```

-Use following command to list all exisiting namespaces
+Use the following command to list all existing namespaces

 <img src="/assets/img/post-imgs/jenkins-k8s-deploy/jenkins-on-kubernetes-1.jpg" width="auto" width="100%">

 ## STEP 02: Create Persistent Volume

-Creating a persistence volume is essential, since all of your Jenkins jobs, plguins, configurations should be persist.
-If one pod dies then another new pod can continue with persitent data from your volume.
+Creating a persistence volume is essential since all of your Jenkins jobs, plugins, configurations should be persisted.
+If one pod dies, then another new pod can continue with persistent data from your volume.

-Ok, Then Let's create a Persitent Volume
+Ok, Then Let's create a Persistent Volume

-Create a new file named with "jenkins-pv.yaml" and phast below content into your file.
+Create a new file named with "jenkins-pv.yaml" and paste the below content into your file.

 ```bash
 vim jenkins-deployment.yaml